MooseValley/Uni-2020-T2-COIT11134-Object-Oriented-Programming/README.md

 * etc.

 ### Golden Rule:
-* This is a programming course, the emphasis is on you doing lots of programming, exploring a wide range of problems, writing lots and lots of code, and keeping up with the work each week.
+* This is a programming course, the emphasis is on you doing lots of programming, exploring a wide range of problems, writing lots of code to ensure you understand all of the course topics, and keeping up with the work each week.
+The student study requirement for this course is **12 hours per week minimum**: the bulk of this should be spent writing code to solve problems and explore the course topics.

 ### Other useful links:
 * Mike O'Malley's Java Videos: